Safest Teeth Whiteners

 An endosteal implant (root form implant) is the most common type of implant used today.
 They are made with titanium, small screws, and alloplastic material, which refers to an artificial tissue graft.

 Endosteal implants are surgically inserted into the jawbone.
 Over time, the implants bond with the natural bone.

 Subperiosteal implants are extremely rare.
 However, they are a better option for people with insufficient natural jawbones to support endosteal implants.

 A subperiosteal implant is placed under the gums (on or above the jawbone).
 It is not surgically inserted into the jawbone.

-Depending on needs, there are a few different dental implant techniques available:
+Depending on needs, there are a few different types of dental implants available:

 A single dental implant is ideal when one tooth is missing, and you want to replace it for aesthetics, comfort, and function.
 It requires one dental crown that connects to the implant screw.